Tkachuk, Brown lead Senators past Capitals 4-1 - NewsBreak

 STILL SHORT ON POWER

-Despite the victory, the Senators went a sixth consecutive game without scoring on the power play (14 opportunities, this time despite playing a total of 1:50 of 5-on-3 hockey across two separate chances.
+The Senators went a sixth consecutive game without scoring on the power play (14 opportunities), this time despite playing a total of 1:50 of 5-on-3 hockey across two separate chances.

 It’s Ottawa’s longest such drought in terms of games this season.